heremaps/here-sdk-examples/examples/latest/lite/android/MapItemsLite/README.md

-The MapMarker example app shows how to pin images to mark specific spots on the map.
-You can find how this is done in [MapMarkerExample.java](app/src/main/java/com/here/mapmarker/MapMarkerExample.java).
+The MapItems example app shows how to pin images to mark specific spots on the map.
+You can find how this is done in [MapItemsExample.java](app/src/main/java/com/here/mapitems/MapItemsExample.java).

 Build instructions:
 -------------------